-phase, the foot accelerates forwards and the leg rotates forward about 0.4 radians.
-(In Figure 3c the leg appears to collide with the body, but does not, in either experiments or simulations.)
-The leg then accelerate backwards, giving the foot a backward velocity, relative to the body and also backwards relative to the ground, as the foot collides with the ramp.
+then accelerates backward, giving the foot a backward velocity, relative to the body and also backward relative to the ground, as the foot collides with the ramp.
 This collision starts the stance phase.
 In stance, the leg goes up relative to the body, then rotates, and then goes down relative to the body, leading to takeoff.
-This sequence is one hop (one cycle, one period).
+This sequence is one hop (one cycle and one period).

-A practiced human can repeatedly launch the hopper on a journey of about 100 hops down the full length of our 5 m ramp in about 9 seconds.
-As already emphasized, this device has a small foot and a high center of mass.
-Thus, its (surprising) ability to hop the length of the ramp, must be an essentially dynamic phenomenon.
+A practiced human can repeatedly launch the hopper on a journey of about 100 hops down the full length of our 5 m ramp in about 9 s.
+As already emphasized, this device has a small foot and a high center-of-mass.
+Thus, its (surprising) ability to hop the length of the ramp must be an essentially dynamic phenomenon.

 Research question.
 Our goal was to better understand the nature of the stability of this device.
-We pursued this by motion-capture observations, modeling and simulation.
+We pursued this by motion-capture observations, modeling, and simulation.
 We hoped to discover the key features that make the observed repeated hopping possible.

-Although the device works in 3 dimensions, the motion is nearly planar and we have only aimed for a 2D (sagittal plane, longitudinal, side-view, fore-aft) analysis.
+Although the device works in three dimensions, the motion is nearly planar and we have only aimed for a 2D (sagittal plane, longitudinal, side-view, and fore-aft) analysis.
 Even with the laterally (side-to-side) separated feet, in a dynamics context we cannot claim triviality of the steering stability that is present and visible in the experiments, nor the evident stability against sideways falling.
 Nonetheless, we do not study these 3D features of the device here.
 The 2D dynamics is our focus.

-2.1 Experiments

-With Steinkamp's help, we collected motion capture data using a Vicon infra-red camera system.
-We put reflective markers on various points on the hopper to get position vs. time data.
+- 2.1 Experiments.
+With Steinkamp's help, we collected motion-capture data using a Vicon infrared camera system.
+We put reflective markers on various points on the hopper to get position versus time data.
 We collected data for 77 separate trials that resulted in sustained hopping.
-Of these 77 data sets, 37 of them show at least 3 meters of hopping and 16 of these show more than 4 meters of hopping.
+Of these 77 data sets, 37 of them show at least 3 m of hopping and 16 of these show more than 4 m of hopping.
 (There are about 20-25 hops per meter.)
-The position data, with a consistency of about 1-2 mm and an accuracy of about 3 mm, was filtered and numerically differentiated to extract velocities.
-Some observations:

-1. Launch.
-It takes some practice to launch reliably.
+The position data, with a consistency of about 1-2 mm and an accuracy of about 3 mm, were filtered and numerically differentiated to extract velocities.
+Some observations are: - Launch: It takes some practice to launch reliably.
 For beginners, the result is often a few hops and then a fall to front or back.